MatteoBattilana/meta-ppgsensors/README.md

 The app can now be tested using the `app` command from the console of the host.
 ## Driver - pppgmod.c
 The driver has been implemented as a Linux kernel module that is enabled at the startup.
 The value, that comes from a  photopletismography (PPG), is simulated.
 At every read, the module returns a value from a predefined set, `data.h`.
-Since this is a character-based driver, the application car read only chars via a buffer; so the value is split among multiple characters, using a shift right of 8 positions.
-The first char will contain the 8 less significant bits of the binary representation of the simulated value.
+The `copy_to_user` function has been used in order to copy the integer sensor value from the kernel space to the user space.

 ## App - app